Derpythederp/Discogram/README.md

 # Discogram
 A joke histogram with random colours and random number of bins (number of groups of data) done in Matplotlib and Numpy.
-This was coded specifically for Python version 3.x and the coe dataset provided.
+This was coded specifically for Python version 3.x and the COE dataset provided.
 Modify if you wish!

 ## Download Numpy and Matplotlib
 To get in on the joke, go to your _terminal_ or _command prompt_ and ensure you have Matplotlib and Numpy downloaded: